-ANNEXES TO ACTION DOCUMENT
+ANNEXES TO PROJECT FICHE

-- 1. Logical framework matrix in standard format (compulsory) - 2.
+- 1. Logical framework matrix as per Annex C1b (compulsory) - 2.
 Reference to feasibility /pre-feasibility studies.
 For all investment projects, the executive summary of the economic and financial appraisals, and the environmental impact assessment should be attached (optional) - 3.
 List of relevant Laws and Regulations (optional) - 4.
 Reference to relevant Government Strategic plans and studies (may include Institution Development Plan, Business plans, Sector studies etc.) (optional) - 5.
 Mapping of related interventions by government and/or other actors (if existing) - 6.
 Existing donor coordination framework (if existing) - 7.
 The project/sector monitoring framework (if existing) - 8.
 Sector assessment reports (if appropriate) of any kind including publically available reports from other International organisations (SIGMA, IMF, etc.) - 9.
-Project/sector relevant publically available Conclusions/agreements between EU and the Beneficiary resulting from the political dialogue between
+Project/sector relevant publically available Conclusions/agreements between EU and the Beneficiary resulting from the policy dialogue